 - 2870.
-Criteria for Review and Approval: PND special permits may be granted by the Planning Board upon its written determination that benefits of the proposed planned mixeduse development or phase thereof outweigh the detrimental impacts of the development in the PND overlay district and on the Town.
+Criteria for Review and Approval: PND special permits may be granted by the Planning Board upon its written determination and in its sole discretion that benefits of the proposed planned mixed-use development or phase thereof outweigh the detrimental impacts of the development in the PND overlay district and on the Town.
 The SPGA shall review and make all determinations on the application.
 In order to approve, the SPGA shall also make a positive finding on each of the following criteria: - a.
 The resulting development complies with the currently accepted versions of the Master Plan and the Open Space & Recreation Plan. - b.
 The mixed-use design provides a superior pedestrian friendly neighborhood. - c.
 The resulting development meets the design standards/requirements of Section 2850. - d.
-The resulting development provides adequate water and wastewater that meet Title V and Board of Health requirements. - e.
+The resulting development provides adequate water supplies and wastewater disposal facilities that meet 310 CMR 15.00 (Title 5) and Board of Health requirements. - e.
 The development will not create a greater demand on public facilities and services than would have occurred in the absence of a PND special permit, or such increases have been adequately mitigated. - f.
 The projected traffic generation from the development onto local roads and intersections is within the capacity of the existing local and regional road network and adequately adheres to acceptable principles of access management.
 If deemed necessary by the Planning Board, traffic mitigation improvements may be required to address capacity, safety and access management issues. - g.
-The design and layout of streets, parking and loading of the development is suitable to the property and surrounding neighborhood, creates a network of interconnecting, pedestrian-oriented streets, and is acceptable to the Planning Board. - Article 55.
-Upon motion duly made and seconded and motion to amend by Bryan Lauzon, Chairman Planning Board, and motion to amend by Sarah Hewins, Conservation Agent, it was a 2/3 vote (88 Yes -6 No) for the Town to amend Section 3200 of the Zoning By-laws, by deleting Section 3220 through 3280 and inserting the following: - 3220.
-Applicability: The requirements of this section shall apply to any nonresidential use and any multi-family dwelling of three (3) or more units. - 3230.
+The design and layout of streets, parking and loading of the development is suitable to the property and surrounding neighborhood, creates a network of interconnecting, pedestrian-oriented streets, and is acceptable to the Planning Board.
+(By Planning Board) - Article 55.
+To see if the Town will vote to amend Section 3200 of the Zoning By-laws, by deleting the same and inserting the following: - 3220.
+Applicability: The requirements of this section shall apply to any nonresidential use and any multi-family dwelling of three (3) or more dwelling units. - 3230.
 Landscaping Requirements Along Roadways and Property Lines: - 3231.
 Roadways/Front Property Lines: The roadway/front property line landscaped buffer is intended to contribute to the creation of tree-lined roadways and shall create a strong impression of separation between the street and the developed area of the site without necessarily eliminating visual contact between them.
 Planted buffer areas shall be established adjacent to any public road, and shall be continuous except for approved access ways.
 The roadway/front property line shall have shade trees planted at least every thirty-five (35) feet along the roadway.
 Planted buffer areas along roadways/front property lines shall be of the following minimum depth in each district, as measured from the layout of the roadway: